Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Davao City, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Davao City, we always rely on the strongest methodology we can, and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why It's Authoritative | How We Used It |
+| Source | Why it's reliable | How we used it |

 |---|---|---|

-| Bangko Sentral ng Pilipinas (BSP) | The central bank's official record of policy and money-market rates. | We used it to anchor current borrowing conditions in January 2026.
-We then translated rate direction into mortgage affordability and buyer demand impacts. |
+| Bangko Sentral ng Pilipinas (BSP) Key Rates | It's the Philippines central bank's official record of policy and money-market rates. | We used it to anchor current borrowing conditions entering 2026.
+We then translated the rate direction into what it typically does to mortgage affordability and buyer demand in Davao City. |

-| Reuters (Inflation Coverage) | A top-tier wire service that reliably reports official releases and central bank guidance. | We used it to pin down late-2025 inflation and the BSP's near-term stance entering 2026.
-We then reflected that in our 2026 price growth scenarios for Davao City. |
+| Reuters: BSP stance and inflation context | Reuters is a top-tier international wire service that reliably reports official Philippine central bank guidance. | We used it to confirm late-2025 inflation levels and the BSP's near-term policy bias entering 2026.
+We then reflected that in our price growth scenarios for Davao City. |

-| Asian Development Bank (ADB) | A major multilateral institution with transparent macro forecasting. | We used it to anchor a reasonable baseline for national growth in 2026.
-We then translated that macro baseline into demand expectations for Davao housing. |
+| Asian Development Bank: Philippines growth outlook | The ADB is a major multilateral institution with transparent, regularly updated macro forecasting for the Philippines. | We used it to anchor a reasonable baseline for national growth in 2026.
+We then translated that baseline into a normal demand environment for Davao City housing. |

-| IMF World Economic Outlook | A global reference forecast used widely by governments and markets. | We used it to frame global growth and risks affecting OFWs, outsourcing, and sentiment.
+| IMF World Economic Outlook (October 2025) | The IMF's flagship forecast is the global reference used by governments, central banks, and analysts worldwide. | We used it to frame global risks that affect OFW remittances, outsourcing, and investment sentiment in the Philippines.
 We then treated Davao as a regional hub that benefits when global conditions are stable. |

-| World Bank Philippines Updates | A standard, widely cited macro reference for country-level analysis. | We used it to cross-check the macro story on growth and investment headwinds.
-We then built conservative and optimistic housing scenarios around those macro paths. |
+| World Bank Philippines Economic Updates | The World Bank's regular country updates are a widely cited and independently produced macro reference for the Philippines. | We used it to cross-check the macro story around growth, investment, and recovery trajectory.
+We then built conservative versus optimistic Davao City housing scenarios around those macro paths. |

-| City Government of Davao | The official city government channel summarizing DPWH project progress. | We used it to identify which corridors are getting real travel-time improvements soon.
-We then highlighted the barangays likely to see a convenience premium. |
+| City Government of Davao: Bypass Project Update | It's the official city government channel reporting on confirmed DPWH infrastructure progress in Davao City. | We used it to identify which road corridors are genuinely improving travel times in the near term.
+We then highlighted the barangays and districts most likely to see a convenience premium as that access improves. |

-| GMA News | A major national newsroom reporting DOTr budget details affecting project timing. | We used it to keep rail-driven price optimism realistic for 2026.
-We then focused longer-term upside on what is actually funded and moving. |
+| GMA Network: Mindanao Railway budget context | GMA is a leading national broadcaster with a dedicated business and economy news desk covering official DOTr budget details. | We used it to keep rail-driven price optimism realistic for the near term.
+We then focused 5-to-10-year upside on infrastructure that is actually funded and actively progressing. |

-| Colliers Philippines | A global brokerage and research firm with established, repeatable reporting. | We used it to anchor how developers and end-buyers behave in key regional cities like Davao.
-We then combined it with listing evidence to estimate local pricing. |
+| Colliers Philippines Residential Market Report (Q1 2025) | Colliers is a global brokerage and research firm with consistent, repeatable quarterly property reporting for the Philippines. | We used it to anchor how developers and end-buyers behave in key regional cities including Davao City.
+We then combined it with listing market evidence to estimate local pricing and momentum. |

-| Lamudi (Houses) | One of the largest real estate marketplaces in the Philippines with many active listings. | We used it as one leg of our asking-price dataset for houses and townhouses.
-We then converted listing ranges into typical transaction estimates with a small negotiation discount. |
+| Lamudi Philippines (Davao City listings) | Lamudi is one of the largest and most active real estate marketplaces in the Philippines, with thousands of Davao City listings. | We used it as a primary source for asking price data across houses, townhouses, and condos in Davao City.
+We then converted listing ranges into typical transaction estimates by applying a negotiation discount and cross-checking with other portals. |

-| Dot Property | Frequently displays explicit price per square meter on listings, which helps verification. | We used it to cross-check condo per-square-meter levels in prime vs non-prime areas.
-We then triangulated a citywide typical condo price band for January 2026. |
+| Dot Property: Davao City condos | Dot Property frequently displays explicit per-sqm pricing on listings, making it particularly useful for price verification. | We used it to cross-check condo per-sqm levels in prime versus non-prime areas of Davao City.
+We then triangulated a citywide typical condo price band for early 2026. |

 Get the full checklist for your due diligence in Davao City